fruitbrain/mesh-hammer/README.md

   Follow all the instructions in there.

 ### 2. Install MinGW packages in MSYS2
+MSYS2 comes with functionalities to easily install all MinGW related packages and automatically upgrade them.

 Execute MinGW-w64 Win64 Shell.
-We can find it by typing "mingw-w64" in the windows button or however they call it.
+We can find it by typing "mingw-w64" in the windoze button or whatever  they call it.

 Brief how-to for the pacman package manager: